 The Plum Borough School District recognizes and affirms the individual value and potential of each member of the school community.
 The Board intends to provide a safe and healthy environment for our students with due consideration for their legal rights and responsibilities.
 The Board reserves the right to use any extraordinary measures deemed necessary to control substance abuse even if those measures are not provided for in any rule or regulation enumerated herein.
 We recognize that chemical abuse and dependence seriously impair the abilities of many individuals to develop their full potential.
 We firmly believe that problems created by chemical abuse and dependence are not conducive to an environment in which all members of the school community can achieve personal and district educational goals.
-This policy is based on the belief that chemical dependence is a life-threatening illness that affects an individual's spirit, emotional development, physical well being, wine, liquor, marijuana, hashish, chemical solvents, glue, look-alike substances and any capsules or pills not registered with the nurse, annotated within the student's health record, and given in accordance with the School District policy for the administration of medication to students in school
+This policy is based on the belief that chemical dependence is a life-threatening illness that affects an individual's spirit, emotional development, physical well being, intellectual development, and social growth.
+Because it is also our conviction that chemical dependence is a treatable illness, the Plum Borough School District has developed the policy that follows: